Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 What kind of wood is used for wood vise jaws?

 Generally, maple is used for wood vise jaws as it is durable enough to withstand the clamping force of a vise.
-However, softer woods such as pine can be used if your projects will be made from mostly soft hardwoods like cherry to prevent marring.
+However, softer woods such as pine can be used if your projects will be made from primarily soft hardwoods like cherry to prevent marring.

 How do you mount a woodworking vise?